byurtkulu/rps/README.md

 ## Description

 This is a simple rock-paper-scissors game.
-It is a project for the imc home assignment as of 2 March 2023.

 A player can play against the computer or against another player.
 The game can result in a win, a loss or a draw.